-RSPCA Cymru has launched an appeal for information after the suspected stabbing of a Shetland pony in the Penycae area of Wrexham.
+RSPCA Cymru has launched an appeal for information after a cat was fatally shot in the Neath area.

 Lead … Continue reading…